liu.seSearch for publications in DiVA

 National Category

-Public Health, Global Health, Social Medicine and Epidemiology Health Care Service and Management, Health Policy and Services and Health Economy Social Sciences Interdisciplinary
+Public Health, Global Health and Social Medicine Health Care Service and Management, Health Policy and Services and Health Economy Peace and Conflict Studies Other Social Sciences not elsewhere specified

 Identifiers